profitviews/kotlinalgotrading/README.md

 #### Git

 Open a terminal window.
 Use your package manager to install `git`.
-On MacOS this will be `brew install git` and on Debian derivatives including Ubuntu, `apt install git`.
+On MacOS this will be `brew install git` and on Debian derivatives including Ubuntu, `sudo apt install git`.
 See [Git's Linux page](https://git-scm.com/download/linux) for [PPAs](https://itsfoss.com/ppa-guide/) for the latest versions.

 #### GitHub